hazae41/glacier/README.md

 Our fetcher was good, but this one can be aborted.

-It also returns an error if the request failed.

 ```tsx
 async function fetchAsJson<T>(url: string, more: XSWR.FetcherMore<T>) {
   const { signal } = more